-Considering that a vehicle’s weight distribution is generally 60% on the front axle and 40% on the rear axle, the reduced load on the rear tires can sometimes result in higher irregular wear because there is not enough weight to prevent straight-ahead rolling slip.
+Considering that a vehicle’s weight distribution is generally on the front axle and on the rear axle, the reduced load on the rear tires can sometimes result in higher irregular wear because there is not enough weight to prevent straight-ahead rolling slip.

 Allowing each tire to run on every wheel position during the life of the tire will mix up the duty cycle for the tread pattern and prevent irregular wear patterns from setting in and reducing overall tread life.

-Best practice is to rotate your tires every 8,000-10,000 kilometers (to maximize tire life, provide the best traction and handling) or every other oil change.
+The best practice is to rotate your tires every 8,000-10,000 kilometers (to maximize tire life, provide the best traction and handling) or every other oil change.

 Simple tire rotation does not apply to directional tread patterns with different front and rear sizes.
 The only option is to have the tires dismounted and remounted on the opposite side of the vehicle.

-For rear-wheel drive or AWD/4WD, we advise that you take the two rear tires to the front fixing the one from right to the left and taking the front tires to the rear fixing the one from right to the left and the left to the right.
+For rear-wheel drive or AWD/4WD, we advise that you take the two rear tires to the front fixing the one from right to the left, and taking the front tires to the rear fixing the one from right to the left and the left to the right.

 Is tire rotation necessary?

 It is important to rotate your tires so they wear evenly as front tires wear more on the sides from turning, while rears wear down the middle.

-In addition to normal driving, things like three-point turns, parallel parking, U-turns etc. put additional stresses on your front tires that your rear tires don’t have to deal with.
+In addition to normal driving, things like three-point turns, parallel parking, U-turns, etc. put additional stresses on your front tires that your rear tires don’t have to deal with.